kaiosilveira/kaiosilveira/README.md

 # Salve, quebrada! ✊🏽🇧🇷

-I'm Kaio, a software architect with almost a decade of experience in the software industry, spanning multiple tech stacks, several industry verticals and all organization sizes.
+I'm Kaio, a software architect with an engineering backend and almost a decade of experience in the software industry, spanning multiple tech stacks, several industry verticals and all organization sizes.

 ## 👋🏽 About me